International Day of Happiness is March 20. How happy are your employees?

 Employee happiness is the natural result of a recognition-rich culture that engages everyone.
 The biggest mistake that leaders can make is to assume that happiness happens naturally in the workplace.
 It’s important to be proactive, ask questions, and consistently assess levels of engagement.
 We’re not afraid to boldly state that employee engagement equals happiness… and if it doesn’t, there are some other systemic issues at play that may need to be explored.

-Why Does Happiness Really Matter?
+Why Does Employee Happiness Matter?

 We all know we’d prefer to be happy.
 Yet leaders must understand the true impact of their team’s happiness levels and be willing to adjust accordingly.
-Employees’ happiness affects an organization’s profitability, retention, daily output, and much more.
+Employee happiness affects an organization’s profitability, retention, daily output, and much more.

 A few stats and insights:

-• A study by Gallup found that companies with highly engaged workforces outperform their peers by 147% in earnings per share.
+- A study by Gallup found that companies with highly engaged workforces outperform their peers by 147% in earnings per share.
 Engaged employees are typically happier and more satisfied with their jobs.

-• According to a survey by TINYpulse, 75% of employees who rate their work culture positively say they are happy with their jobs, and 70% would turn down a higher-paying job elsewhere.
+- According to a survey by TINYpulse, 75% of employees who rate their work culture positively say they are happy with their jobs, and 70% would turn down a higher-paying job elsewhere.

-• A study published in the journal Occupational and Environmental Medicine found that employees who reported “excellent” job satisfaction were less likely to develop mental health conditions like depression and anxiety.
+- A study published in the journal Occupational and Environmental Medicine found that employees who reported “excellent” job satisfaction were less likely to develop mental health conditions like depression and anxiety.

-• Happy employees are more creative and innovative.
+- Happy employees are more creative and innovative.
 Research from the University of California, Berkeley, found that people in a positive mood are more likely to think creatively.

 Happiness Begins at the Top